An introduction to Leading for the Future.

 In addition, there are core online resources which have been designed specifically for participants of Leading for the Future to complete in preparation for each of the 5 modules, the induction, the skills development workshop and one of the masterclasses.
 A copy of the slides from each of these (excluding the masterclass) and optional supplementary materials for afterwards are provided also.

-Throughout the programme, it is expected that you will access these resources and keep a record of your learning and reflections in the learning log, to help you sustain your learning in practice
+Throughout the programme, it is expected that you will access these resources and keep a record of your learning and reflections in the learning log, to help you sustain your learning in practice.
+To do that, download and save the Learning log in readiness for the induction, you will not complete this in advance.
+You will be asked to update this on every session and at the end of the programme, recording how you will/are 'measuring' your own achievement against your development goals, i.e.,

 You will also find a range of other resources available to you via the Leadership and Management Zone and Leading to Change which may be useful in developing your leadership and management practice.

-The learning commitment is around 1.5 days per month over the ten-month period from September each year to June the following year, which is a mix of pre-work for each event, engagement in the ten full day facilitated group sessions and reflective practice afterwards.
+The learning commitment is around 1.5 days per month over the ten months of the programme, which is a mix of pre-work for each event, engagement in the ten full day facilitated sessions and reflective practice afterwards.
 The events include:

 The modules provide a blend of theory input, group dialogue, skills practice, and adaptive learning.
 The learning format is highly experiential.
-In each module, participants are introduced to concepts, such as “adaptive leadership” (see note 1 above), and then encouraged and supported, through their adaptive learning sets, to work through their live work-based “adaptive” or “wicked” issues, to put their learning of the theory into practice back in the workplace.
+In each module, participants are introduced to concepts, such as “adaptive leadership” (see note 1 above), and then encouraged and supported, through their adaptive learning sets, to take turns at working through their live work-based “adaptive” or “wicked” issues, to put their learning of the theory into practice back in the workplace.
+Previous participants have found the work in the sets the most valuable aspect of the programme.

 There will also be access to other national events and participants are recommended to check out Leadership Links for details of further national development activities and events which might be of interest.